ystarnaud/lily-token-test/README.md

 ![](images/stargate-5.png)

-6. A confirmation screen will appear and you will need to confirm in your wallet when prompted.
+6. You will then be taken a transaction preview screen and you will need to confirm transactions in your wallet when prompted.

 ![](images/stargate-6.png)

-7. Your transfer will appear at the top of the page.
-If you click on the icon next to the amount, you will be taken to Layerzeroscan where you can view the transaction details and status in real time.
+7. Your transfer will then appear at the top of the page.
+If you click on the icon next to the amount, you will be taken to [Layerzeroscan](https://layerzeroscan.com/) where you can view the transaction details and status in real time.

 ![](images/stargate-7.png)